 email@example.com, (630) 829-2178

 Dr. Marie E. Di Virgilio joined the Center in 2008 as Administrative Director.
 She brings over 30 years of business experience, much of it with Allstate Insurance Company, holding key leadership positions in sales, human resources, accounting, corporate education, and information technology.
-She holds a Ph.D. in Organizational Development from Benedictine University, a BA and an MA from Wayne State University, and an MBA from Lake Forest Graduate School of Management.
+She earned a Ph.D. in Organization Development from Benedictine University in 2005.

-Dr. Di Virgilio is a core faculty member specializing in Organizational Change and Corporate Social Responsibility, and has held faculty appointments with Dominican University, the Lake Forest Graduate School of Management, the International School of Management, and the U.S. State Department Middle East Partnership Initiative.
+Dr. Di Virgilio is a core faculty member specializing in Organizational Change and Corporate Social Responsibility at the Center and has held faculty appointments with Dominican University, the Lake Forest Graduate School of Management, the International School of Management and the U.S. State Department Middle East Partnership Initiative.
 She teaches internationally in Poland, the Czech Republic, and France.
-Consulting and speaking on a variety of topics including change management, teams, and leadership; she uses her scholar-practitioner skills to help organizations improve their effectiveness.
+Consulting and speaking on a variety of topics including change management, teams, and leadership, Di Virgilio uses her scholar-practitioner skills to help organizations improve their effectiveness.

-Dr. Di Virgilio is the Board President for the Scholarship Assistance Fund – Dollars for Scholars.
+Dr. Di Virgilio is the Prospect Heights (IL) Dollars for Scholars board president.
 The mission of the organization is to provide local students with financial aid and support to pursue higher levels of academic achievement.

 Research interests: Developing values-driven leaders; employee engagement; change leadership; work group transformation; social enterprise and responsibility.

 CVDL Co-founder; Dean, College of Business